astuder/dAISy/Firmware/readme.md

 **Upgrade procedure**

-1. Connect to dAISy with a terminal program.
+1. Connect to dAISy with a serial terminal program, like for example Putty or RealTerm.

-2. Enter bootloader mode.
+    - The serial connection parameters are: baud rate 38400, data bits 8, parity none, stop bits 1 (8n1), flow control none
+	- Select or enter serial port.
+	- The serial port of dAISy can be found in the Windows Device Manger under Ports.

+2. Put dAISy into boot loader mode by sending the follwing commands.
-	- Enter the debug menu by pressing *ESC*.
+	- Press *ESC* to enter the debug menu.
-	- Start the boot loader by pressing *B*.
+	- Press *B* to start the boot loader.

+	dAISy will now disable the serial port and is ready for the firmware update.

 3. Close the terminal program.

 4. Start *BSL_USB_GUI.exe*.